Non-Clairvoyant Dynamic Mechanism Design

 61 Pages Posted: 23 Nov 2016 Last revised: 2 Nov 2018

 Despite their better revenue and welfare guarantees for repeated auctions, dynamic mechanisms have not been widely adopted in practice.
-This is partly due to their computational and implementation complexity, and also due to their unrealistic use of forecasting for future periods.
-We address the above shortcomings and present a new family of dynamic mechanisms that are computationally efficient and do not use any distribution knowledge of future periods.
-Our contributions are three-fold:
+This is partly due to the complexity of their implementation as well as their unrealistic use of forecasting for future periods.
+We address these shortcomings and present a new family of dynamic mechanisms that are simple and require no distributional knowledge of future periods.

-2. We introduce the concept of obliviousness in dynamic mechanism design.
-A dynamic mechanism is oblivious if the allocation and pricing rule at each period does not depend on the type distributions in future periods.
-Our mechanism is oblivious and guarantees a 5-approximation compared to the optimal mechanism that knows all the distributions in advance.
+This paper introduces the concept of non-clairvoyance in dynamic mechanism design, which is a measure-theoretic restriction on the information that the seller is allowed to use.
+A dynamic mechanism is non-clairvoyant if the allocation and pricing rule at each period does not depend on the type distributions in the future periods.

-Keywords: Dynamic Mechanism Design, Bank Account Mechanisms, Obliviousness, Dynamic Auctions, Approximations, Internet Advertising
+Keywords: Dynamic Mechanism Design, Bank Account Mechanisms, Non-Clairvoyance, Dynamic Auctions, Approximations, Internet Advertising

 JEL Classification: D44, C73, D82